 As the CAC Financial Director Angela is responsible for the organization's financial health, overseeing budgeting, financial reporting, grant writing , and compliance, while also acting as a financial leader to ensure sustainability and mission impact.

-Reisa Holzwarth has spent eight years helping children and families dealing with abuse.
-She started by working as a Child Support Officer, where she learned a lot about the law and how to fight for people's rights.
+Reisa Holzwarth has spent nine years helping children and families dealing with abuse.
+She started by working as a Child Support Officer with the Texas State Attorney General's Office, where she learned a lot about the law and how to fight for people's rights.

-Now, as a Family Advocate at the Children's Advocacy Center, Reisa works directly with families in her hometown of Paris.
+Reisa works to ensure that CAC of Paris aligns with goals set forth by CAC Texas and National Children's Alliance.
 She's passionate about making a difference for local kids and helping them heal from abuse and neglect.

 Reisa has a Bachelor's degree in Business Administration from Texas A&M-Commerce.
-Her background and caring nature make her a strong advocate for the families she helps.
+Reisa grew up in Paris and wants to make an impact in her community.

 Jaci Shovan has been working with children since 2006, focusing on victims of child abuse since 2016.
 Her background in victim advocacy allows her to offer important support and guidance to those in need.